-The main purpose of the Cape Winelands Biosphere Reserve (CWBR) is to promote biodiversity, sustainable development and education.
-It covers an area from the Kogelberg Biosphere Reserve in the south and northwards along the Cape Fold Mountains and valleys of the Cape Winelands.
-It covers the Stellenbosch local Municipality and parts of the Breede Valley, Witzenberg and Theewaterskloof local municipalities (Fig).
-It consists of three regions: the core (Pristine area where no urban development is allowed), buffer zone (Protects the core) and transition zone (Sustainable urbanisation and cultivation are supported)8.

-Core areas are made up of wilderness areas, statutory conservation areas, critical biodiversity areas (CBA), Ecological Support Areas (ESAs), rivers and ecological corridors9.
-The buffer areas are found next to core areas and are intended to reduce the impact of human activities on core areas as well as link core areas by creating corridors.
-They consist of private nature reserves, private land and conservation areas9.
-Transitional areas allow for intensive agriculture as well as urbanisation8.
+The Cape Winelands Biosphere Reserve (CWBR) was designated by UNESCO in accordance with the Man and the Biosphere (MAB) Programme in September 2007.
+It covers an area of 322 030 ha.
+It is stated the CWBR would support the development of the Cape Winelands as "an area of excellence and good practice for people, culture and nature".
+The main purpose of the CWBR therefore is to promote biodiversity, sustainable development and education.
+It shares a border with the Kogelberg Biosphere Reserve in the south and covers an area northward along the Cape Fold Mountains and valleys of the Cape Winelands.
+It covers the Stellenbosch local Municipality and parts of the Breede Valley, Witzenberg and Theewaterskloof local municipalities (Map 30).
+It consists of three regions: the core (pristine area where no intrusive development is allowed), buffer zone (protects the core) and transition zone (sustainable land use practices are supported).
+Core areas are made up of wilderness areas, statutory protected areas, Critical Biodiversity Areas (CBA), Ecological Support Areas (ESAs), rivers and ecological corridors.
+Sections of the core area also form part of the extensive Cape Floral Region Protected Areas World Heritage Site.
+This was a serial nomination, and the site was inscribed on the World Heritage List in 2004.
+It is made up of eight protected areas of which the Boland Mountain Complex includes, inter alia, the Hottentots Holland, Jonkershoek and Limietberg Nature Reserves, all of which form part of the CWBR core areas.
+The buffer areas are found next to core areas and are intended to reduce the impact of human activities on core areas as well as link core areas by creating biodiversity corridors.
+They mostly consist of natural and near-natural land which is not formally conserved in accordance with the Protected Areas Act and could include private nature reserves and other conservation areas.
+Transitional areas allow for a variety of land uses, including intensive agriculture as well as urbanisation.